ianarsenault/CapstoneOverview/README.md

   * Jameson
     * responsibilities
 * Version of Proposal
-  * Display proposal as image or in html format
+  * Display proposal as image or PDF
 * Working Prototype
   * Wireframes of Website + C# Program
 * PDF of technical document